About the Exam

 - Kaplan & Sadock’s Study Guide and Self-Examination Review in Psychiatry, also not updated to DSM-V yet.

 The most popular question bank for the ABPN is Board Vitals (which also has question banks for other specialties as well).
 This resource is definitely not error-free, and some users feel that it contains too much esoterica, but it’s still widely used.
 It’s $139 for a month.
-Using the code BW10 at checkout also gets you 10% off (buying after clicking that link gives me a referral; if you don’t want me to get anything, then just use the coupon code without clicking the link).
+Using the code BW10 at checkout also gets you 10% off.

 Overall, questions represent the board style pretty well, and the product is a good size (1639 questions).
-As of 2016, BV still contains DSM-IV questions, though one imagines these will be pruned shortly.
+BV was completely updated to DSM-V in 2017.
 A lot of the “neuro” questions are actually psychiatry, so the neuro coverage is less than you’d guess from when you first log in.
 As an exclusively web-based product, there is no off-line access.
 You also need to hit the “show explanation” button to see the explanation for a question, which gets tiring after a while.

 There is also a new optional 250 question package (actually 257) based on video vignettes available as an add-on (another $139/month), which is pricey but basically the only a la carte source for this question format currently.

-A new player TrueLearn, which has products for both the PRITE and the ABPN (code “benwhite” saves 10%).
+A new player is TrueLearn, which has products for both the PRITE and the ABPN ($25 off with that link).
 Questions overall feel harder and have a more basic science/med school type feel than those found in the other resources.
 The interface is a little more cluttered, but the software is overall solid: you can cross out answer choices and there’s also a “bottom line” summary statement, which is helpful.

 Beat the Boards